Traditional and Modern Uses of Saffron

 Pharmacological Benefits of Saffron

-Read also: What is Saffron’s place in medicine?
+Read also: What is Saffron place in medicine?

 Saffron was traditionally used as an antidepressant from long ago.
 Depression is one of the five most prevalent diseases worldwide.
-Also, Crocus sativus has always enjoyed a reputation as an aphrodisiac in different Egyptian, Greek, Roman, and other civilizations.
-Traditionally, Muslims, Phoenicians, and the Chinese use Saffron as a sexual stimulant.
-Other than these two major traditional uses, Crocus sativus is nowadays known as an antioxidant, anticarcinogenic, antispasmodic, digestive tonic, anti-inflammatory, analgesic, lowers cholesterol level, dyslipidemia limiter, etc.
+Also, crocus sativus has always enjoyed a reputation as an aphrodisiac in different Egyptian, Greek, Roman and other civilizations.
+Traditionally, Muslims, Phoenicians and Chinese use saffron as a sexual stimulant.
+Other than these two major traditional uses, crocus sativus in nowadays known as an antioxidant, anticarcinogenic, antispasmodic, digestive tonic, anti-inflammatory, analgesic, lowers cholesterol level, dyslipidemia limiter, etc.

 If you enjoyed reading this article, you can find the full text under the name of “Traditional and Modern Uses of Saffron (Crocus Sativus)”, by Ibtissam Mzabri, Mohamed Addi, and Sbdelbasset Berrichi, Laboratory of Biology of Plants and Microorganisms, Faculty of Sciences, B.P.
 717.